docker-library/docs/influxdb/content.md

 *InfluxDB Enterprise v1 is an earlier version of InfluxDB Enterprise.
 InfluxDB 3 Enterprise is the latest stable version.*

-Use the official `influxdb:meta` and `influxdb:data` Docker images to deploy and manage an InfluxDB v1 Enterprise cluster.
+Use the official `%%IMAGE%%:meta` and `%%IMAGE%%:data` Docker images to deploy and manage an InfluxDB v1 Enterprise cluster.
 A valid license is required.

 ### Start InfluxDB v1 Enterprise Cluster